es-labs/vue-antd-template/README.md

 cd ../.. # go back

-npm run dev # using the dev server
+npm run local # run locally using the dev server
 # OR
-npm run dev:mocked # to run with mock service worker (many other API calls will fail because they are not mocked)
+npm run local:mocked # run locally with mock service worker (many other API calls will fail because they are not mocked)
 ```

 Visit `http://127.0.0.1:8080` to view application